Everything You Need to Know About the Short-Haired Australian Shepherd

 • Allergies: Like humans, dogs can suffer from allergies to things like pollen, dust, and certain foods.
 Symptoms of allergies in dogs include itching, scratching, hot spots, and hair loss.

-• Ear infections: This is common in dogs, especially those with floppy ears like the Australian Shepherd.
+• Ear infections: This issue is common in dogs, especially those with floppy ears like the Australian Shepherd.
 Symptoms include head-shaking, scratching at the ears, and foul-smelling discharge from the dog’s ear.
 Bacteria, yeast, or allergies can cause ear infections.

 • Gastric dilatation-volvulus (GDV): Commonly known as bloat, it is a condition that affects deep-chested dogs like the Australian Shepherd.
 It occurs when the stomach twists on itself, trapping gas and causing the stomach to expand.
 Symptoms of this health problem include restlessness, pacing, drooling, and an enlarged abdomen.